m-rtijn/mrtijn.nl/mrtijn.nl/content/blog/2022-08-14-mount-nfs-shares-via-wireguard.en.md

 Wireguard.
 The client runs a Linux-distribution with systemd and automatically starts Wireguard at boot by use of the `wg-quick@wg0.service` systemd service.

-The client needs to have the `nfs-common` package installed so it can NFS shares.
+The client needs to be able to mount NFS shares.
+On Debian-based distributions, the `nfs-common` package has to be installed for this.
 The server has made at least one NFS share available to the client.

 ## Manual mounting

-Mounting an NFS share over Wireguard is just as easy as mounting a share that is made available via on a LAN.
+Mounting an NFS share over Wireguard works the same as mounting a share that is made available via on a LAN.
 Let's say we're connected via Wireguard to our server, and this server has `10.0.0.2` as its IP in the Wireguard VPN.
 This server has made the share `/nfs/exampleshare` available to us.
-Mounting this share manually to `/mnt/nfs` is done just like a local share:
+Mounting this share manually to `/mnt/nfs` is done just like on a local share:

 ```
 # mount 10.0.0.2:/nfs/exampleshare /mnt/nfs